mohitmishra786/strict/README.md

-# Rough
+# Strict

-> Sanskrit for "Speech/Voice" - A High-Integrity Signal Processing Engine

-Rough implements the **Diamond Gate Protocol**, a strict four-layer architecture designed around the principle of **"Correctness by Construction"**.
+Strict implements the **Diamond Gate Protocol**, a strict four-layer architecture designed around the principle of **"Correctness by Construction"**.

 ---